-The net loss reported in reconciling items for the year ended December 31, 2014 was \$23.8 million, compared to a net loss of \$24.4 million for the year ended December 31, 2014 reflects favorable currency exchange impact and lower interest expense, partially offset by higher selling, general, and administrative expense related to corporate strategic initiatives.
+The net loss reported in reconciling items for the year ended December 31, 2014 was \$23.8 million, compared to a net loss of \$24.4 million for the year ended December 31, 2013.
+The lower loss during the year ended December 31, 2014 reflects favorable currency exchange impact and lower interest expense, partially offset by higher selling, general, and administrative expense related to corporate strategic initiatives.